top of page

 10. Opening of the R&D IBS building and selection of the first group of a limited number of students

 On July 18, 2023 University Siliwangi Rector Prof. Nundang Busaeri, his Vice-Rectors and staff reached agreement with the Board of the R&D International Foundation on formal cooperation between the university and the foundation.
-The IBS is expected to begin operations in mid-2024; before that, detailed cooperation agreements will be made with the various departments of University Siliwangi
+The IBS is expected to begin operations in 2025; before that, detailed cooperation agreements will be made with the various departments of University Siliwangi

 The financial report of the R&D International Foundation will be published here when available; so far, no costs have been made.